wireapp/wire-server/docs/src/how-to/install/configure-federation.rst

           }
         }

-* As of October 2021, this domain is used in the User Interface alongside user information.
+* This domain is used in the User Interface alongside user information.
-  (This may or may not change in the future)

    * Example: Using the same example as above, for backends you federate with, Alice would be displayed with the human-readable username ``@alice@example.com``